-Although the majority of content in Destiny 2 — i.e., story missions, strikes, and competitive multiplayer — is playable whether or not you know anyone else with a copy of the game, you’re going to want to join a clan to get the most out of Bungie’s latest shooter.
+Although the majority of content in Destiny 2 is playable whether or not you're playing solo, you’re going to want to join a clan to get the most out of Bungie’s latest shooter.
 In Destiny 2, clans not only give you a convenient and easy way to communicate with your friends and organize for raids, but they also offer additional rewards as your clan progresses through various challenges and raises its level.
-If you’re clueless about how to make a clan in Destiny 2, the detailed guide below should provide you with everything you need to know.
+If you're clueless about how to make a clan in Destiny 2, the detailed guide below will provide you with everything you need to know.

 Creating a clan

 If you already have a group of players ready to play together in Destiny 2, then you’re ready to create your own clan on Bungie’s website.
-Thankfully, it’s a remarkably easy process that should only take you a few minutes.
+Thankfully, it’s a remarkably easy process that should only take a few minutes.
+Do keep in mind that you'll have to have a Bungie.net account before creating a clan.

-First, head to the official clan creation page and scroll to the bottom.
-You’ll see a few different entry fields here, including one for your clan’s name, as well as your “motto,” which can be a good way to introduce your clan to players who might not know you personally.
-The “shorthand” section is generally an abbreviation of your clan’s name that will appear next to your username, similar to the clan tags seen in other shooters, like Call of Duty: Infinite Warfare.
+Step 1: First, head to the official clan creation page, and scroll to the bottom.
+You’ll see a few different entry fields here, and you'll fill in info like your clan's name and motto.
+This can help introduce your clan to players who might not know you personally.
+The shorthand section is generally an abbreviation of your clan’s name that will appear next to your username, similar to the clan tags seen in other shooters like Call of Duty: Warzone.

-Once you’ve picked your name and motto, hit the button at the bottom of the page to go to your clan’s main menu in your internet browser.
-If you’re using the Destiny Companion app, you’ll get the same information, but it will be split among a few different pages.
-To view your clan information, click the banner icon at the bottom of the app.
+Step 2: Once you’ve picked your name and motto, hit the button at the bottom of the page to go to your clan’s main menu in your internet browser.
+If you're using the Destiny Companion app, you’ll get the same information, but it will be split among a few different pages.
+To view your clan information, click Clan at the bottom of the app.

 Chat with your clan

-You can also organize a clan forum in the companion app.
-To create a thread in the forum, click your clan’s banner and select “forum” from the resulting menu.
-Then, hit the pencil icon in the upper-right corner to create either a “new topic” or “new recruitment topic.”
+Step 2: You can also organize a clan forum in the companion app.
+To create a thread in the forum, click your clan’s banner and tap the three dots in the top right.
+From here, you'll see an option to create a Private clan forum.
+Then hit the pencil icon in the upper-right corner to create either a New Topic or New Recruitment Topic.
 Here, you can add polls, ideas, and even links to YouTube videos.
 A tag option also lets you better organize threads.

 Make it your own

-The tools allow you to pick a banner emblem, emblem foreground, background colors, extra banner details, and an additional banner and detail color.
+Step 2: The tools allow you to pick a banner emblem, emblem foreground, background colors, extra banner details, and an additional banner and detail color.
 The possibilities aren’t endless, but they do allow you to get creative.
-In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Hawthorne on the Farm.
+In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Suraya Hawthorne on the Farm (or at The Tower after completing the game).
 She’ll provide your clan banner inventory item, which levels up as your clan completes certain activities.

 The best part about joining a clan is that it provides you with more loot.
-Clans earn special “Clan Engrams,” which give you new weapons and/or armor for completing many of the activities you were already going to do in Destiny 2.
-At the top of your clan’s profile, next to your banner, you’ll see a section labeled “rewards” with four icons underneath.
-You can earn these rewards each week for completing four of the games toughest challenges:
+Clans earn special "Clan Engrams," which give you new weapons and/or armor for completing many of the activities you were already going to do in Destiny 2.
+At the top of your clan’s profile, next to your banner, you’ll see a section with four icons underneath.
+These represent the rewards you and your clan can earn.
+You can earn these rewards each week for completing four of the game's toughest challenges:

 - Completing the Nightfall Strike with your clan